 But, blog promotion is hard work.
 You are competing with hundreds of, if not thousands, other bloggers who are equally keen on getting their voice out there.

-In this post, I am listing five ways to promote your content (and not just using social media marketing).
+In this post, I am listing nine ways to promote your content (and not just using social media marketing).

 9 Ways to Promote Your Blog Content

 Note: What I am listing are IDEAS for promoting your content.
 You DO NOT need to do ALL OF THESE.
 In fact, it will burn you out.
 Pick 3 ideas that work best for you and test them out.

 Disclaimer: All links prefixed with an asterisk (*) are affiliate links.
 Any purchase you make by clicking these links will earn me a small commission but will not cost you anything extra.
 For more details, please read my Disclosure Policy.

 I am willing to bet my last dollar that you found me or this post on a social media platform.
 That’s where the majority of my traffic comes from.
 Sure, I am working on my SEO skills, but it takes a while for your posts to show up on search engine result pages.

 But knowing that you should promote your content on social media platforms is the easy part.
 Figuring out how to promote on these platforms is what will make the difference.
 Here are a few ideas: